 - Four model portfolios: You can get new monthly stock picks in the trading portfolio.
 The Gone Fishin', All-Star, and Ten-Baggers portfolios also provide long-term investing ideas for conservative and aggressive investors.

-- Low subscription cost: Only having to pay $49 for the first year and $79 for each renewal makes the Oxford Communiqué one of the cheapest stock newsletters.
+- Low subscription cost: Charging only $49 for the first year and $79 for each renewal makes the Oxford Communiqué one of the cheapest stock newsletters.

-- Satisfaction guarantee: You have a long time to try out this service and decide if it's a good fit for your investment strategy.
+- Satisfaction guarantee: You have a full year to test this service and decide if it's a good fit for your investment strategy.

 - Bonus reports: There are several bonus reports that can focus on a specific investing trend.
-Other reports can help you maximize your portfolio allocation to minimize taxable gains, for instance.
+Other reports can help you maximize your portfolio allocation to minimize taxable gains.

 - Not every stock pick makes money: It goes without saying but investing isn't risk-free.
-This publication can help you avoid bad investments, but sometimes the stock market is unfriendly to good companies too.
+This publication can help you avoid bad investments, but sometimes the stock market is unfriendly even to good companies.

-- Marketing emails: Like most investment research platforms, expect daily marketing emails to upgrade to their premium newsletters.
-The entry-level Communiqué is a great starting point and you will probably decide to delete most correspondence if you're not waiting for a special offer.
+- Marketing emails: Like most investment research platforms, expect daily marketing emails encouraging you to upgrade to their premium newsletters.
+However, the entry-level Communiqué is a great starting point and will probably have you deleting most of these reminders unless you're waiting for a special offer.

 Who Should Subscribe to the Oxford Communiqué?

-This service is ideal for investors of any experience level that want to buy individual stocks and hold them for several months or years.
+This service is ideal for investors with any amount of experience who want to buy individual stocks and hold them for several months or years.

 Because of its low annual cost ($49 and then $79), investors with a small amount of money can easily recoup this fee with investment gains.

-As this is an entry-level newsletter, the monthly recommendations won't be too aggressive for most investors like an expensive, specialized newsletter.
+This is an entry-level newsletter, so the monthly recommendations won't be too aggressive for most investors, like an expensive, specialized newsletter.